-The VHIC replaces the Veteran Identification Card (VIC) and will be issued only to Veterans who are enrolled in the VA health care system.
+The VHIC is issued only to Veterans who are enrolled in the VA health care system.

 The VHIC is for identification and check-in at VA appointments.
 It cannot be used as a credit card or an insurance card, and it does not authorize or pay for care at non-VA facilities.

 Important!!
-Veterans who are already enrolled should ensure the address we have on file is correct so you can receive your VHIC in a timely manner.
+Veterans who are already enrolled should ensure the address VA has on file is correct so you can receive your VHIC in a timely manner.
 To update or to confirm your address with us, please call 1-877-222-VETS (8387).
 If the post office cannot deliver your VHIC, the card will be returned to the VA.

 If your VHIC is lost or stolen, you should contact the VA Medical Facility where your picture was taken to request a new card be re-issued, or call us at 1-877-222-VETS (8387).
 Identifying information will be asked to ensure proper identification of the caller.

 The old VICs and VHICs are acceptable forms of primary identification.
-The chart below lists the additional forms of identification which are accepted primary and secondary identification.
+Note that two forms of ID are now required, which means that the Veteran must have at least one primary and one secondary form of identification in order to receive a VHIC.
+The chart below lists the additional forms of identification which are acceptable primary and secondary identification.